oschwengers/asap/docker/DOCKER.md

 # Setup
 Due to the huge size of all necessary 3rd party software and database dependencies, the ASA³P container only contains system packages and top level binaries as for instance Python3, Java and Perl.
-Thus, before executing ASA³P one needs to download and extract the ASA³P directory containing everything else:
+Therefore, the ASA³P directory containing everything else must be downloaded and extracted before executing ASA³P:
 ```bash
 $ wget https://s3.computational.bio.uni-giessen.de/swift/v1/asap/asap.tar.gz
 $ tar -xzf asap.tar.gz